AC losses in macroscopic thin-walled superconducting cylinders

-Here, we present the results of an experimental study of the low-frequency (128-8192\,Hz) ac magnetic response of macroscopic thin-walled superconducting cylinders in superimposed dc and ac magnetic fields applied parallel to the cylinder axis.
-Distinct from the CSM predictions, our experiments reveal that the ac susceptibility $\chi$ is a \emph{smooth} function of $H_{ac}$.
-For the explanation of our observations we propose a phenomenological model of partial penetration of magnetic flux (PPMF).
-The PPMF model implies that after a restoration of the superconducting state in the wall, the magnetic fields inside and outside the cylinder are not equal, and the value of the penetrating flux is random for each penetration.
-In this case $\chi$ is a smooth function of $H_{ac}$.
-The proposed PPMF model for the low-frequency ac response is in very good agreement with the experimental data for the first-harmonic ac susceptibility in the entire temperature range for arbitrary dc magnetic fields and ac excitation amplitudes.
-However, in a certain range of temperatures, the values of the physical parameters deduced within the framework of this model are questionable.
+Here, we present an experimental study of the low-frequency (128-8192\,Hz) ac magnetic response of macroscopic thin-walled superconducting cylinders under superimposed dc and ac magnetic fields applied parallel to the cylinder axis.
+In contrast to the predictions of the FPMF model, our experiments reveal that the ac susceptibility $\chi_1$ of thin-walled cylinders is a \emph{smooth} function of $H_\mathrm{ac}$.
+To explain this, we propose a phenomenological \emph{partial penetration of magnetic flux} (PPMF) model which implies that after a restoration of the superconducting state in the wall, the magnetic fields inside and outside the cylinder are \emph{not equal}, and the value of the penetrating flux is random for each penetration.
+In this case $\chi_1$ is a smooth function of $H_\mathrm{ac}$.
+The proposed PPMF model is in very good agreement with the experimental data for the first-harmonic ac susceptibility in the entire temperature range under any dc field magnitudes and ac excitation amplitudes.
+However, in a certain temperature range, the deduced parameters using the PPMF model are questionable.